 (i) 4 judgments were obtained, two of them ordinal (= ranking of sentences by acceptability, with 1^{st} = best), and two of them cardinal (= acceptability on a 7-point scale, with 7 = best).
 The ordinal judgment pertained to a larger paradigm with 6 sentences.
 Averages given in the text only pertain to the cardinal judgments.
 Note that we write a+ and c+ to indicate that pointing is towards a position slightly higher than loci a and c, which might serve to distinguish between the location (without +) and the person who is at that location (with +; see also fn.
-1).
-We make no claims about the details of the phonetic realization, and note that the ambiguity found in (4) suggests that this potential fine-grained difference is at best optional (should it be real, it would be easy to accommodate in the account we develop below, since our semantics treats locative-shifted loci differently from location-denoting loci)
+2).

-4 Two remarks should be added.
+5 Two remarks should be added.